 - living separate and apart without cohabitation for three years.

-Of these, the “No-Fault” grounds are the most straightforward and easiest to prove.
+“No-Fault” grounds are the most straightforward and easiest to prove.

 Grounds for Annulment in Texas

 In a divorce, the court declares the marriage contract broken; in an annulment, the court says that there never was a marriage.
 Annulment is much more difficult to prove – and is much rarer – than divorce.
 If you want to go this route, you will definitely need to speak to a Texas divorce attorney.
 Of course, if you want an annulment for religious reasons, you’ll need to consult with your priest, minister, or rabbi as well.
 You must be able to prove one of the following grounds to get an annulment in Texas: